 High Performance Coach Paul Hornsby said "The Talent Development Centre Programme is designed to offer increased support to the country's most talented under 11 and 13 players, allowing them to train in a squad environment alongside their competitors.
 The benefits are clear to see in terms of education and development of both players and coaches.
 The ideal would be for us to create three centres across the country, this would make the sessions more accessible as well as creating a larger pool of refined players to feed the National Development Squads in future years".

-The Talent Development Centres in 2013 will be hosted in Cambridge (Northern), Palmerston North (Central) and Christchurch (Southern) respectively.
+The Talent Development Centres in 2015 will be hosted for the most part in Auckland (Far North), Cambridge (Northern), Palmerston North (Central) and Christchurch (Southern) respectively.

 Each camp will select a Head Coach, and use at least two Assistant Coaches.
 Coaching development will be provided to all Head Coaches by Squash NZ to ensure that themes taught are consistent across the country, and with the rest of the High Performance programme.